Understanding ISO 27001

 >200 employees | 8 – 20 months |

 These are rough estimates since the actual duration varies from organization to organization.
 In our experience as a Certifying Body, it usually takes 3- 5 months on average.
-However, these estimates maybe realistic if a consultant or an online tool is used to assist with implementation.
+However, these estimates may be realistic if a consultant or an online tool is used to assist with implementation.
 It may take longer if the preparation is done solely in-house by employees who are not well-versed with the most recent ISO 27001 standards.

-1) A review of the Documentation – The certification auditor will inspect all of your management system documentation to ensure that everything is in place to meet the criteria.
+1) A review of the documentation – The certification auditor will inspect all of your management system documentation to ensure that everything is in place to meet the criteria.
 This takes 1-3 days on average.

 2) A certification audit – The certification auditors will check all of your processes at your site, comparing them to what was documented and verifying compliance.
 The Initial Audit ISO 27001 Certificate will be issued based on the auditor’s recommendations and report.
-The Certificate is valid for three years subject to successful annual surveillance audits.
+The Certificate is valid for three years, subject to successful annual surveillance audits.
 The duration is based on the number of employees.
-For small-medium organizations this takes 5-15 days on average.
+For small-medium organizations, this takes 5-15 days on average.

 3) Surveillance and maintenance audits – There will be surveillance audits for the next 2 years after the Initial Audit.
 At the end of 3 years, the certified organization will have to undergo recertification.
 During this time, certification auditors will visit and evaluate a sample of system procedures to ensure that you maintain the system.
 The complete system is meant to be audited during monitoring, but not all at once.